DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-1-mentor-materials.md

 From the wider emergent (overheard and unexpected) evidence, Louise made these additional inferences:

-- she overheard several high prior attaining girls in her experimental Year 9 class say that they preferred the new form of feedback, because they received it much more quickly – pupils don’t necessarily ‘miss’ having their work marked all of the time
+- she overheard several high prior attaining girls in her experimental Year 9 class say that they preferred the new form of feedback, because they received it much more quickly – pupils don't necessarily 'miss' having their work marked all of the time
-- she overheard a few pupils in her control Year 9 class say they heard what she was doing in her other class, and ‘why can’t we have that?’ – verbal and coded feedback might be popular with pupils
+- she overheard a few pupils in her control Year 9 class say they heard what she was doing in her other class, and 'why can't we have that?' – verbal and coded feedback might be popular with pupils
 - expectedly, she saved time on marking; unexpectedly, she used that gained time to prepare better lessons – reducing unnecessary marking can have an overall positive impact on her teaching

 She inferred that this was because she had learned better how to:

 6h.
 Focus on specific actions for pupils and provide time for pupils to respond to feedback

 6i.
-Appreciate that pupils’ responses to feedback can vary depending on a range of social factors (e.g. the message the feedback contains…)
+Appreciate that pupils' responses to feedback can vary depending on a range of social factors (e.g. the message the feedback contains…)

 6n.
 Use verbal feedback during lessons in place of written feedback after lessons where possible